Thank you for your interest in the Jefferson County Diversion Program.

 (6) D.U.I Chemical Test Refusal - First Offense

-The Diversion Program is intended to give a “second chance” to criminal Defendants who commit relatively minor criminal offenses.
+The Diversion Program is intended to give a “second chance” to Defendants accused of committing relatively minor criminal offenses.
 There is no case where a diversion is guaranteed and any application can be denied for any reason.

 During this diversion period, the charge(s) are still on file with the Jefferson County District Court, but the criminal action itself is stayed or deferred.